lukashuebner/ft-raxml-ng/README.md

 If your cluster environment does not include an up-to date ULFM installation, you can try installing one into your home directory.

 0. First, create the target directry, for example `mkdir "$HOME/ulfm"`.
-1. Download and extract the current versionof ULFM from [the official repo](https://bitbucket.org/icldistcomp/ulfm2/downloads/)
+1. Download and extract the current version of ULFM from [the official repo](https://bitbucket.org/icldistcomp/ulfm2/downloads/)¹
 2. Configure ULFM using `./configure --prefix="$HOME/ulfm"`
 3. Build using `make -j`
 4. Install ULFM locally using `make install`

+¹ Note, that we encountered problems with ULFM 4.0.2 on some systems.
+You can also try current development version from git.
+We had success on our systems with commit 0823ee3e57d.

 Ensure to set the following environment variables when _compiling_ and _running_ FT-RAxML-NG.
 ```